chenllliang/FastV/README.md

-*Please move to https://github.com/pkunlp-icler/FastV for latest updates*
+*Please move to https://github.com/pkunlp-icler/FastV for latest updates, this repo is archived*

 <h1 align="center">FastV</h1>